ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/protect-against-threats.md

 ### ATP Safe Links policies

-To set up ATP Safe Links, review your default policy and add a policy.
+To set up [ATP Safe Links](atp-safe-links.md), review and edit your default policy, and add a policy for specific users.

 1. In the [Security & Compliance Center](https://protection.office.com), choose **Threat management** > **Policy** > **ATP Safe Links**.
 2. Double-click the **Default** policy.